 Table 1

-It is possible that in the near future it will become mandatory for the development of society that everyone have a higher education.
-This is due primarily to the development of computer technology.
-But it is impossible to expand the age limits of childhood indefinitely, therefore, pedagogical and developmental psychology will most likely face the task of improving teaching methods in order to reduce the time for mastering the school curriculum.
+Perhaps in the near future it will become mandatory for everyone to have a higher education for the development of society.
+This is primarily due to the development of computer technology.
+But it is impossible to endlessly expand the age limits of childhood, so pedagogical and developmental psychology will most likely be faced with the task of improving teaching methods in order to reduce the time to master the school curriculum.

-It turns out that the duration of childhood is directly dependent on the level of material and spiritual development of society and even its individual strata.
-In many ways, the duration of childhood also depends on the material well-being of the family: the poorer the family, the earlier the children begin to work.
+It turns out that the duration of childhood is directly dependent on the level of material and spiritual development of society and even its individual layers.
+In many ways, the length of childhood also depends on the material well-being of the family: the poorer the family, the earlier children begin to work.

 Complication ^^^^b